Mother, two children among Lebanese killed by Israel in air raids

 Wednesday’s attacks targeted several towns in southern Lebanon, including areas in Nabatieh governorate.

-The strikes occurred deep inside Lebanese territory, raising fears of a new escalation.
+The strikes occurred deep inside Lebanese territory, raising fears of a new escalation between Israel and the Lebanese armed group Hezbollah after months of cross-border fire.

+The UN secretary-general’s spokesman Stephane Dujarric called for a halt to increased violence.

 The Israeli army said Wednesday that it had launched an “extensive wave” of air strikes in Lebanon.